NuSkooler/enigma-bbs/docs/_docs/modding/menu-modules.md

 title: Menu Modules
 ---
 ## Menu Modules
-All menu entries found within `menu.hjson` are backed by *menu modules*.
-Menus are any screen or sectionin within the system.
-A main menu, a door launcher, and MRC chat are all examples of menus.
+From initial connection to the screens and mods your users interact with, the entire experience is made up of menu entries — And all menu entries found within `menu.hjson` are backed by *Menu Modules*.
 For basic menus, a standard handler is implemented requiring no code.
-However, if you would like to create a menu that has custom handling, simply inherit from `MenuModule`.
+However, if you would like to create a menu that has custom handling, you will very likely be inheriting from from `MenuModule`.
 More on this below.

 > :information_source: Remember that ENiGMA does not impose any stucture to your system!
 The "flow" of all `menu.hjson` entries is up to you!

+> :bulb: If the `module` entry is not present in a `menu.hjson` entry, the system automatically uses [standard_menu.js](/core/standard_menu.js).

 ## Creating a New Module
 At the highest level, to create a new custom menu or mod, inherit from `MenuModule` and expose it via the `getModule` exported method: